 With a proposed 20 percent cut to the U.S. Department of Agriculture (USDA), Bishop said such cuts would make it difficult for our country to continue to produce the highest quality and safest food and fiber in the industrialized world.
 Bishop ensured attendees that he is working diligently to make sure rural Georgia and the agriculture industry are regarded as vital components to a quality life.

-In addition to Bishop, Dr. Sonny Ramaswamy, director of the USDA’s National Institute for Food and Agriculture (NIFA) shared updates concerning funding for land grant universities like FVSU.
+In addition to Bishop, Dr. Sonny Ramaswamy, director of the USDA’s National Institute of Food and Agriculture (NIFA) shared updates concerning funding for land grant universities like FVSU.

 “The very critical parts of our funding for experiment stations and Extension and our flagship competitive grants program are going to be protected.
 Smaller programs are going to be impacted, relatively speaking, but were going to be ok,” Ramaswamy said.